plantleafboy/UC-badminton-website/README.md

 # Odin-project
 Odin project layout assignment

-A webpage created from the requirements asked of by the Odin project.
+A webpage recreated through the odin project and for the uc badminton club.